eluinstra/ebms-admin/ebms-admin/installation.md

 java -cp <jdbc-driver>.jar:ebms-admin-{{ site.data.ebms.core.version }}.jar nl.clockwork.ebms.admin.StartEmbedded -soap
 ```

-When you start you can see the following information in the console
+When you start ebms-admin you can see the following output in your console

 ```sh
 Using config directory: